TusharVaishnaw/InventorymgmtV1/Collaboration.md

 DO NOT COMMIT OR PUSH ONTO THIS BRANCH.

 ### 2. Create a new feature branch
-For anything finalised feature you have added create a new branch like this and push to it.
+For anything finalised feature you have added create a new branch like this for pushing the code.
 ```bash
 git checkout -b feature/<your-feature-name>
 ```